 Fire trick mosquitoes into believing a warm-blooded host is near.
 So it means yes, fire attracts mosquitoes.
 Whereas fire can also repel mosquitoes, it must have certain characteristics, such as a large amount of smoke and proximity to a mosquito-infested area, to be truly effective.
 Those who decide to use fire as the only way to keep mosquitoes away need to know what makes fire effective in this endeavour.

 So, Mosquitoes look for food during their active hours, often when the sun goes down (though not in all cases).
 Any sign of heat indicates the possible presence of food nearby.
-It is why mosquitoes can get attracted to a party that gathers around a fire pit at night.

 What Are The 3 Things That Attract Mosquitoes?